 Best Single Barrel (2018) – Single Cask Nation Wild Turkey Barrel #16-313

 Those Jewish Whisky boys have done it again!
-There was a time I thought that Single Cask Nation and Whisky Jewbilee bottlings had a slight advantage over other Wild Turkey selections simply because the JWC bottles at barrel proof.
-While I can’t dismiss that argument altogether, I can say that for me personally, I’ve come to realize that the true mojo comes from Joshua Hatton and Jason Johnstone-Yellin.
+There was a time I thought that Single Cask Nation and Whisky Jewbilee bottlings had a slight advantage over Wild Turkey branded selections simply because the JWC bottles at barrel proof.
+While I can’t dismiss that argument altogether, I can say that for me personally, I’ve come to realize that significant mojo comes from Joshua Hatton and Jason Johnstone-Yellin.

 Single Cask Nation barrel #16-313 is a bourbon tour de force.
 The label states “a bourbon for Scotch drinkers,” but don’t let that statement fool you.
 This Wild Turkey barrel tastes nothing like distilled malted barley; that said, it has every bit of the layered complexity and timeless charm of a highly cherished bottle of vintage Scotch whisky.
 It has dark chocolate.
 It has pipe tobacco.
 It has molasses, horehound candy, sweet smoke, and countless thought-provoking notes that ultimately leave an indelible impression bordering whiskey perfection.
 It’s the Best Single Barrel of 2018 and the Jewish Whisky Company (and Wild Turkey) should be proud.